florinpop17/app-ideas/README.md

-## App Ideas Collection :ledger:
+## :ledger: App Ideas Collection

 Have you ever wanted to build something but you had no idea what to do?
 Just as authors sometimes have "writers block" it's also true for developers.
+This list is intended to solve this issue once and for all! 👍

 These applications are:

--   great to improve your coding skills;
+-   great to improve your coding skills :muscle:;
--   great to experiment with new technologies;
+-   great to experiment with new technologies 🆕;
--   great to be added in your portofolio to impress your next employer/client;
+-   great to be added in your portofolio to impress your next employer/client :file_folder:;
--   great to be used as examples in tutorials (articles or videos);
+-   great to be used as examples in tutorials (articles or videos) :page_with_curl:;
--   easy to complete and also easily extendable with new features;
+-   easy to complete and also easily extendable with new features :ok_hand:;

-This is indended not only to be a simple list of projects, but a list that describes each project in enough detail so you can develop it!
+This is indended not only to be a simple list of projects, but a list that describes each project in enough detail so you can develop it from the ground up!

 Each project has the following **features**:

 1. A clear and descriptive objective;
 2. A list of _User Stories_ which should be implemented; (these stories act more as a guideline than a forced list of _ToDo's_.
-Fell free to add your own features if you want)
+Fell free to add your own features if you want);
 3. A list of bonus features that can improve the base project;
 4. A Trello Board that can be cloned and used to track your progress;